 9. Balances Kidney health

 Potassium is necessary for normal kidney functioning and blood pressure control.
 The high level of potassium in bananas improves our kidneys and helps them be in a good shape.
-Potassium was associated to lower blood pressure and a slower course of renal disease in research involving over 5,000 participants having early-stage chronic kidney disease.
+Potassium was associated with lower blood pressure and a slower course of renal disease in research involving over 5,000 participants having early-stage chronic kidney disease.

-We would recommend to people with or ones who face advanced kidney problems to limit their potassium consumption.
+We would recommend to people with or who face advanced kidney problems to limit their potassium consumption.
 Before increasing your potassium consumption, talk to your doctor if you belong to one of these categories.

 10. May improve insulin sensitivity

 Insulin sensitivity is related to a number of other chronic illnesses.
 It also includes Type 2 Diabetes.
-If we consume unripe bananas on regular basis then human body stimulates insulin level.
+If we consume unripe bananas on regular basis then the human body stimulates insulin levels.
 Unripe bananas as mentioned above contains resistant starch that is beneficial in increasing insulin sensitivity.
 It will also regulate the blood sugar hormone and increase your body’s sensitivity.

 Studies and research are in process to know how exactly the resistant starch in bananas helps in affecting insulin sensitivity.

 Important note- Moderation should be the key to gaining all the health benefits of bananas.

 Bananas do not have any side effects if consumed in moderation.
 As we all know everything should be consumed in moderation.
 All you want is to add it to your meal plan to consume the benefits rather than making a wholesome banana meal.
 If not added to the meal you can eat bananas as a one-time snack in a day but in moderation.